pabasara-mahindapala/pabasara-mahindapala.github.io/_posts/2015-01-17-Know-your-longs.md

 This is my go at explaining subtle coding issues that I face in everyday programming and how to properly overcome them.
 Idea is to make you aware of the pitfalls in coding so that you'll be able to understand and do a better job when you come across similar puzzling moments.

 ##Problem
 I'll start my series of gotchas with a **Java `long` type** related gotcha.
-Here is the java code segment.
+Here is the Java code segment.

 ```java
 long referenceStart = 41 * 365 * 24 * 60 * 60 * 1000; //this is 2011